 Mr. Aoun has been a lecturer at La Sagesse University (Faculty of Political Sciences and International Relations) since 2001 and at Antonine University (Faculty of Publicity) since 2009.
 He has also worked as an official trainer at the human rights institute at the Beirut Bar Association since 2006 in the field of International Law and Human Rights.

 Mr. Aoun is the author of several published legal studies regarding Lebanon's accession to the International Criminal Court, the Special Tribunal for Lebanon, and involvement of children in armed conflicts.

 Mr. Aoun has a Bachelor's degree in Law from the St. Joseph University, a Bachelor's degree in Administrative and Political Sciences and in History.
-He holds one Master in Public and one in Private Law (Diplôme d'Etudes Approfondies en Droit Public et en Drot Privé).
+He holds two Masters, one in Public Law and one in Private Law.

 Mr. Aoun has been assigned to protect the interest and rights of the accused Salim Ayyash in the case of Prosecutor v.
 Ayyash et al.